 belongs to software Adobe Reader (version 8) or Adobe Acrobat or Adobe Acrobat Reader or Adobe Reader X or Adobe Reader XI or Adobe Photoshop or Adobe Reader X MUI or Adobe Technical Communication Suite

 by Adobe Systems (www.adobe.com).

-Description: AcroRd32.exe is located in a subfolder of "C:\Program Files" (usually C:\Program Files\Adobe\Acrobat x.0\Reader\).
+Description: AcroRd32.exe is not essential for Windows and will often cause problems.
+AcroRd32.exe is located in a subfolder of "C:\Program Files" (usually C:\Program Files\Adobe\Acrobat x.0\Reader\).

 Known file sizes on Windows 7/XP are 65,536 bytes (29% of all occurrences), 71,288 bytes and 33 more variants.